sidneifjr/national-pokedex/README.md

 ## About

-This is the v2 release, developed after identifying the enhancement oportunities after tests conducted in v1.
+This is the v2 release, developed after identifying the enhancement oportunities during tests conducted in v1.

 **TailwindCSS** and **shadcn** were selected to speed up development, guarantee consistency and ease the development of high-quality interfaces. **shadcn** implements several solutions related to accessibility out-of-the-box, a bonus in several key metrics.